lcssimonini/spring-kafka-retry/README.md

 # Spring Kafka Retry

 Spring Kafka Retry is a opensource library under apache 2.0 license.
-It facilitates retrial for a kafka consumer application.
+It makes retrial of message handling a lot easier for applications built on top of spring-kafka.
 When a message consumption fails, it will be published to a retry topic defined by the user application for later attempts.
 If the max retry attempts are exceeded the message will be sent to a dead letter topic.

 ## Getting Started